 Heat.
-Your tattoo also maybe throwing off a lot of heat.
+Your tattoo also may be throwing off a lot of heat.
 Don't worry, this is normal and not a sign of infection.
 It may throw off heat like this for several days as your body is healing.
-An ice pack will help, but be sure not get water on your tattoo.
+An ice pack will help, but be sure not to get water on your tattoo.

 Can I wash my new tattoo?

 Excessive exposure to water is the enemy of the newly tattooed.
 On the other hand, you should keep it clean.
 Scroll down for instructions on how to wash it properly.

 Note: If the heat and pain don't start subsiding after a day or two or increases in this time frame, go to the emergency room, you may have an infection.